w3f/General-Grants-Program/README.md

 ## Submission process guidelines
 To help collaborate with us to build the next generation of the web we would be grateful if you could supply the information listed below about you and your team (where applicable).
 In cases where funding is also required please add information that pertains the additional points listed below.

+### Testing requirements
+If you want to test our software then there aren't really any requirements, just download and have fun.
+Obviously, we would greatly appreciate constructive feedback and any heads up on bugs that you might find.

 ### Development requirements
+If you would like to develop a new parachain or write an alternative implementation of our software, then we would appreciate if you contacted us and have a chat.
+While it isn't a strict requirement to contact us, we think there is a lot to be gained from having discussion and working together.
+The following list is a typical set of requirements that we would like to know about you and your team.

 Please provide:
 * Name (lead person), plus team members' names (if relevant)
 * Send us an email with the relevant members CC'ed